About This Resource

 Social Transition 3 Articles

 There are parts of transitioning that are not specifically medical.
-Some of these are referred to as being aspects of “social transition.”
+Some of these are referred to as being aspects of “social transition," for instance changing your name, legal documents, clothing or hair style.
 There is no set list or correct order in which to transition socially.
 Whatever changes you want to make, if any at all, are entirely up to you.

 - What does “social transition” mean?